 Obviously, restaurants and cafes will have higher priced food and sometimes we splurge (especially on Sunday afternoons).
 Otherwise, we try to eat cheaply.

 With our job, we do receive 3-9 meals a week that are free.
 If there are any leftovers, we make sure to collect that food, and take it home for an extra free meal.
 When you are frugal, free food helps save money for you.

 Utilities: $52 USD (1505 NT)

-The utilities consist of water, electricity, gas, and even water.
+The utilities consist of water, electricity, and gas.
 We do our best to be frugal.

 Mrs. FE is more cautious than I am on utilities.
 At night time, the Wifi is turned off.
 All lights are turned off if we are not using them.
 The outside balcony is used more often due to natural light.
 Making sure items are unplugged in order to not use electricity.

-Since we pay our wifi bill every three months, it is not included in this utilities bill.
-We have a high speed internet that costs us around $15 USD every month.
+Since we pay our wifi bill every three months, it is not included in this utility bill.
+We have high-speed internet that costs us around $15 USD every month.
 It is cheap and really good.

 Travel Budget Item: $33 (960 NT)

 Mrs. FE and I love to travel.
 Since Covid has hit we have traveled less.
 We are trying to hit up friends in other parts of Taiwan via bus trips, and we are taking our bikes on the way to save on transportation in those cities as well.

 Travel would be a bigger budget item, but for now traveling outside of Taiwan is not really much of an option due to quarantines when you come back into the country.
 In other years, our budget would be much higher for traveling.